gordonwatts/seattlesnowmass2021.github.io/pages/COVID.md

 hide_hero: false
 ---

 We are expecting over 600 people to join us over the course of 10 days.
 Community spread exists in Seattle (rated as [Medium](https://kingcounty.gov/depts/health/covid-19/data/community-level.aspx) as of 6/29), but people will be arriving from hot spots around the country to this workshop.
 It is almost certain there will be a case or two at the workshop.
-We must all work together as a community to make sure that we prevent any spread.
+We must all work together as a community to make sure that we keep as safe as possible before the conference and prevent any spread at the conference.

 ## What to do before you arrive